Edinburgh in the 17thC (detail) by Wenceslas Hollar (1670)

 Acknowledgments

-My thanks to Nada Abo Arisha for her research assistant, Neelam Bharat Raval for her web design skills, and the staff of the University of Edinburgh Archives for facilitating my access to the collection; also to Henry Dee who provided material from an earlier study.
-Anja Pogacnik from the LLC Research Office offered valuable advice and encouragement.
-Finally, I am grateful to the Moray Endowment Fund for their financial support.
-Anthony Gorman
+My thanks to Nada Abo Arisha, Neelam Bharat Raval, and the staff of the University of Edinburgh Archives for their help in putting this exhibition together; also to Henry Dee who provided material from an earlier study.
+Anja Pogačnik from the LLC Research Office offered valuable advice and encouragement.
+I would also like to thank the Moray Endowment Fund for its financial support.